A Typical Day For Our Teen Patients

-We enjoy all four seasons at Keystone and offer a variety of indoor and outdoor activities to help teens discover the joys of sober fun.
+We enjoy all four seasons at Keystone, and we are proud to offer a variety of indoor and outdoor activities to help teens discover the joys of sober fun.
 In between lectures and therapy sessions, patients are free to play sports or games, run on our regulation-size track, read, socialize, or enjoy the view of our 30-acre campus on the South Dakota plains.

-Once a week, teens have the opportunity to participate in a purification ceremony, or “inipi, a Native-American sweat lodge, where they sing songs, pray and connect spiritually.
-Those who wish to attend religious services are able to visit the many churches located nearby.
-On Sundays, visitors are welcome from 2 p.m. to 4:30 p.m.
+Once a week, teens have the opportunity to participate in a purification ceremony, or “inipi”, which is a Native-American sweat lodge wherein they sing songs, pray, and connect spiritually.
+Those who wish to attend religious services are also able to visit the many churches located nearby.

 Example Adolescent Girl’s Schedule